 To most people this may not be called a BBQ essential but for it is for any serious barbeque host.
 They’re so cheap to buy and will instantly change the atmosphere of your garden.

-No, they don’t actually provide much light and no they don’t actually aid you in any way, but they’ll set a wonderful ambience for the evening and play a hand in a memorable experience for you and your guests.
+No, they don’t provide much light and no they don’t aid you in any way, but they’ll set a wonderful ambience for the evening and play a hand in a memorable experience for you and your guests.

 Tip: Don’t buy new ones, simply grab your Christmas tree lights from the loft – they’ll work just as well!